Energy Advice & Additional Support

 Ofgem

-The independent energy regulator has advice on checking if you’re owed money on your energy bill, making a complaint and other consumer rights, as well as information about smart meters and ECO support, aimed at improving home heating for vulnerable households.
+The independent energy regulator gives support and guidance with energy bills and supplier queries, making a complaint and other consumer rights, the Energy Price Cap, as well as information about smart meters and ECO support, aimed at improving home heating for vulnerable households.

 National Energy Action

-The national fuel poverty charity has a useful list of resources, including a range of advice and information leaflets and short “how to” guides, eg reading bills, meters etc.
+The national fuel poverty charity has a useful list of resources, including a range of advice and information leaflets and short “how to” guides, eg how much electrical items cost to use, dealing with damp and condensation and using your central heating system.

 Centre for Sustainable Energy